Kaiymu/RyS/README.md

     Z or Up arrow to move up
     S or Down arrow to move down
     SPACE to shoot, when your energy bar is full
-    Pause is "P", getting back to game is M.
+    Pause is "P", getting back to game is "M"
     When you pull the game, you have a /music folder, with 2 musis in it.
 If you want to play with your sounds, you have to put your .ogg music on this folder.